Adam-Chamberlain/8-Week-SQL-Challenge/#2 - Pizza Runner/README.md

 SELECT
 runner_id,
 100 * COUNT(cancellation) / COUNT(*) AS avg
-FROM temp
+FROM clean
 GROUP BY runner_id
 ORDER BY runner_id
 ```
-The subquery basically flips all of the contents of the `cancellation` column, making non-null values null and making null values 1.
+The CTE basically flips all of the contents of the `cancellation` column, making non-null values null and making null values 1.
 This allowed me to easily count up the amount of orders that were successfully delivered.
 I found the average by dividing the number of orders that were not cancelled by the total amount of orders, and then I grouped them per runner.

 | runner_id | avg |
 | --------- | --- |